3-manifolds/SnapPy/doc_src/installing.rst

 The last command registers the SnapPy app with your desktop system and starts SnapPy.
-In future, you can start SnapPy as using the desktop search tool or main menu, and you can pin it to you to your dock or task bar for easy access.
+In future, you can start SnapPy as using the desktop search tool or main menu, and you can pin it to your dock or task bar for easy access.
 From a terminal window, you can also start the app by typing ``SnapPy`` provided ``~/bin`` is in your `$PATH
 <https://opensource.com/article/17/6/set-path-linux>`_.